 Figure 7: Kernel density map visulizes the probability of the density of pottery across space.
-The map shows major core area during the pre-European period, multiple core areas during the European period, and a single core during the Chinese period.
+The map shows major core areas during the pre-European period, multiple core areas during the European period, and a single core during the Chinese period.
 Used the bandwidth based on Silverman (1986)’s rule of thumb